Blending adversarial training and representation-conditional purification via aggregation improves adversarial robustness: Structure of CARSO

 During inference, for each input, the internal representation of the \textit{classifier} is used by the \textit{purifier} to synthesise a collection of tentatively unperturbed input reconstructions.
 Those are classified by the same \textit{classifier}, and the resulting outputs are aggregated into a final \textit{robust prediction}.

 There are no specific requirements for the classifier, whose training is completely independent of the use of the model as part of \textsc{Carso}.
-However, training it adversarially improves significantly the \textit{clean} accuracy of the overall system, allowing it to benefit from established adversarial training techniques.
+However, training it adversarially significantly improves the robust accuracy of the overall system (see \autoref{sec:appendixG}), also allowing it to benefit from established adversarial training techniques.

-The purifier is also independent of specific architectural choices, provided it is capable of stochastic conditional data generation at inference time, with the internal representation of the classifier used as the conditioning set.
+The purifier is also independent of specific architectural choices, provided it is capable of stochastic conditional data generation at inference time, with the internal representation of the classifier used as conditioning.

 In the rest of the paper, we employ a \textit{state-of-the-art} adversarially pre-trained \textsc{WideResNet} model as the classifier, and a purpose-built \textit{conditional variational autoencoder} as the purifier, the latter operating decoder-only during inference.
 Such choice was driven by the deliberate intention to assess the adversarial robustness of our method in its worst-case scenario against a \textit{white-box} attacker, and with the least advantage compared to existing approaches based solely on adversarial training.